 Shielding is a measure first introduced by the Government on Sunday 22 March 2020 to protect people classed as 'extremely vulnerable' who are at a very high risk of becoming severely unwell if they were to contract COVID-19.
 Around 1.8 million people in the UK have been identified as being 'clinically extremely vulnerable'.
 Anyone identified as such received a letter confirming this or were told directly by their doctor or hospital clinician.
+Shielding has been implemented and paused at various points during the pandemic in accordance with the rise and fall of COVID-19 cases and risk level for clinically extremely vulnerable individuals.

 The NHS made contact with clinically extremely vulnerable people to provide further advice on shielding and how to stay COVID safe at the start of the pandemic.
 This included many people with Huntington's disease.